 Mongolia – With half a billion dollars invested in renewable energy in recent years, Mongolia’s emissions have peaked and begun to decline.
 It’s a small country with specific circumstances, but it is a good example of how financing for climate adaptation has facilitated a measurable shift onto a cleaner development pathway.

-Pakistan – one of the world’s hottest countries already, Pakistan is acutely vulnerable to climate change and this is not news to the government.
+Pakistan – [Update: Having looked into this one further, it’s very difficult to know how much of this effect is due to unrest, and a recent rise in emissions makes it a moot point anyway] one of the world’s hottest countries already, Pakistan is acutely vulnerable to climate change and this is not news to the government.
 Pakistan was one of the first countries to adopt the Sustainable Development Goals as national policy, and then to localise the MDGs throughout the country.
 It has a Ministry of Climate Change overseeing its climate action, including a major project to recover from its critically low 6% forest cover.
 The graph below runs to 2014 and doesn’t include the latest figures, but shows the overall leveling off of emissions, even in a context of major efforts to lift people out of poverty.

 Jamaica – Through reforestation, renewable energy, fuel efficiency standards and much else besides, Jamaica’s emissions peaked in 2006 and are now declining.
 Jamaica is an active participant in climate coalitions of island states, and is one of 10 countries piloting sustainable shipping.